josemx/aquos-node/README.md

 # aquos-node

-`aquos-node` is a node cli that interfaces with Sharp Aquos tvs throught the RS-232 port.
+`aquos-node` is a node cli that interfaces with Sharp Aquos TVs through the RS-232 port.

 | subcommand | paramaters    |
 |------------|---------------|